rexich/tips/docs/chef.md

 client` finishes its run, the attributes that were applied to the node are saved to the Chef server as part of the node object.

-- A role file written in JSON:
+- A role file written in JSON, that tells `chef-client` to connect to the server every 5-6 minutes and reload the cookbooks:
 ```json
 {
    "name": "web",